mify-io/mify/docs/docs/components/configs.md

 ---
-sidebar_position: 0
+sidebar_position: 3
 ---

-# Using configuration in your application
+# Configs

-All mify services have simple generated interface to read static configs.
+All Mify services have simple generated interface to read static (environment) and dynamic (Consul) configs.

-## Working with static configuration
+## Static configs

 A static configuration provider is responsible for interacting with any kind of configuration which can't be changed during application execution.
 If such configuration changes, it requires application restarting.
 Now, this provider supports only ENV configuration.

-Let's add such a configuration to `counting-backend` service.
+Let's add such a configuration to `counting-backend` service from our guides.
 First, we have to create a new struct that will describe possible values in our new configuration.
 For that, navigate to the file with the previously implemented API handler (`go-services/internal/counting-backend/handlers/counter/next/service.go`).